Homeward bound: the night Laufey became an Icelandic national treasure

 After a few seconds of tense silence, Laufey makes a joke in her native tongue of Icelandic.
-1,600 audience members laugh along with her, and the music resumes – this time, Laufey gets her notes right.
+1,600 audience members laugh along with her, and the music resumes.
 There is a collective sigh of relief as Laufey, now beaming, looks over at the conductor and offers a conspiratorial nod.
-“We did it!,” she exclaims, almost giddy at her own moment of recklessness.
+“I just love playing the piano, isn’t it lovely?”, she exclaims, giddy at her moment of recklessness.

 It is, perhaps, precisely this attention to detail that has drawn fans of multiple generations to see Laufey perform at Harpa, a world-class concert hall in Reykjavík that has previously hosted Björk, and is home to the Iceland Symphony Orchestra.
 Tonight, ‘Everything I Know About Love’ – Laufey’s accomplished debut album – is reworked into classical arrangements, showcasing her ability to flit between the guitar, piano, cello and violin like it’s child’s play.
 She brings a playfulness to this grand venue, giggling after wrapping up the choral melodies of ‘Falling Behind’, and dancing in time to the rhythmic breakdown of ‘Beautiful Stranger’.
 Her final bow is met with a three-minute long applause, and these deep feelings are seemingly mutual, as Laufey visibly begins to tear up in response.